Frequently asked questions

 Our telephone system has an automated switchboard.
 When you call you are answered by a pre-recorded voice giving you various options for locating the right person or department to deal with your query.
 You can consult find all our phone numbers here Contacting us

 Please follow the recorded instructions, and dial carefully and not too quickly.
 If you find the extension engaged, you will be able to leave a message.

 If you are not using a digital phone, or the option you select does not connect, please wait until the recorded options have finished and leave a message with your phone number.
 We will call you back as soon as possible.

 Orders in progress

-Details of orders in progress are available 24 hours after orders are placed.
-You can track the progress of your orders via the "my account" link on the right hand side of this page.
+If you have registered with us, details of your orders in progress will be available 24 hours after they are placed.
+You can track their progress via the "my account" link on the right hand side of this page.

 ESB specialises in foreign language periodicals, but in general the publishers concerned give foreign subscriptions their lowest priority.
 They also tend to deal with orders and renewals in batches at intervals.
 This can cause delays between receiving our instructions and processing them, sometimes leading to discrepancies between the requested and actual start dates.

 Periodicals are normally mailed to subscribers by the cheapest postal service of the country of origin, or sometimes by an even cheaper service offered by a neighbouring country.